From Lump breaker (Pre Breaker) to Milling

 Size reduction is achieved using one or more methods such as: impact, compression and shear.
 The technique(s) used will depend on the materials.
 A lump breaker, for example, uses impact and shear to gently crush brittle products that require breaking down without the generation of excessive dust and fines.
 The skill comes in breaking the lumps down without overworking the material.
 Heat or work sensitive granules, such as resins, are best fractured and reduced to smaller pieces by a powerful low-speed crushing, without the violent shattering and disintegration that accompanies the more dynamic action of high impact speeds.
 A higher proportion of granules are created in the upper size range determined by the grill, and less fines.

-Typically a lump breaker comprises single or twin shaft arrangements.
+Typically a lump breaker or pre breaker comprises single or twin shaft arrangements.
 Single shaft machines satisfy most simple applications.
 The twin shafts machines contra-rotate, to draw lumps into the central breaking zone, providing a self cleaning action, thereby permitting the breaker to smash larger and denser lumps without bridging or clogging.
 The blade fixings are radially offset to the square centre shaft in order to develop progressive sliding contact forces and provide a strong mechanical fixture of the blades by virtue of utilising the shear strength, rather than tensile strength of the connection.

 During the manufacturing processes, size reduction is primarily driven by handling, processing and product quality considerations, whereas milling is used to generate precise particle sizes.
 Pre-breaking This has the benefit of securing improved and predictable reaction rates, flowability and consistent bulk density.
 For highly potent compounds, it also ensures that precise portions can be dispensed more easily for further processing.